 From the algorithm above, we can see that an approximation algorithm runs in polynomial time.
 Let’s define $v_i’$ $=$ [$\frac{v_i}{\mu}$].
 Then for the new $V$ value, $V’$ $=$ $\sum\limits_{i = 1}^n v_i’$ $\le$ $\sum\limits_{i = 1}^n (\frac{v_i}{\mu})$ $=$ $\sum\limits_{i = 1}^n (\frac{v_i n}{M \epsilon})$ $\le$ $\sum\limits_{i = 1}^n (\frac{n}{\epsilon})$ $=$ $O(n^2/\epsilon)$.

-Now, we need to show that it returns at least $(1 - \epsilon)$ of $\operatorname{OPT}$ for show it is a $\operatorname{FPAS}$.
+Now, we need to show that it returns at least $(1 - \epsilon) \cdot \operatorname{OPT}$ to establish it as an FPTAS.
 To prove this, we need some facts, 1, $M \le OPT$, 2. $\mu v_i’ \le v_i \le \mu(v_i’ + 1)$.
 Also, we can get $\mu v_i’ \ge v_i - \mu$, $\epsilon M = n \mu$.

 Now, let $S$ as a set of items which an algorithm above gives and $O$ as a set of items in an optimal solution.
 Then, $\sum\limits_{i \in S} v_i$ $\ge$ $\sum\limits_{i \in S} \mu v_i’$ $\ge$ $\sum\limits_{i \in O} \mu v_i’$ $\ge$ $\sum\limits_{i \in O} (v_i - \mu)$ $=$ $\sum\limits_{i \in O}v_i - |O|\mu$ $\ge$ $\sum\limits_{i \in O}v_i - n\mu$ $=$ $\sum\limits_{i \in O}v_i - \epsilon M$ $=$ $\operatorname{OPT} - \epsilon M$ $\ge$ $\operatorname{OPT} - \epsilon \operatorname{OPT}$ $=$ $(1 - \epsilon)\operatorname{OPT}$.